 According to Brady Campaign Vice President Dennis Henigan on Countdown with Keith Olberman Friday night (actually moderated by Chris Hayes) … apparently pro-gun congress people may be ready to change their positions on gun control and decide the laws they’ve rejected in the past, because they haven’t work anywhere else, are suddenly worthwhile after lunatic Jared Loughner’s Tucson murder spree.
 But the sad fact is …

 Rep. Gabrielle Giffords was hit by the FIRST round, not the last.
-So the brutal and tragic bottom line is … to whatever extent lower capacity mags might have helped in this assault (and I think that is questionable) . . . → Read More: A quick note to legislators …
+So the brutal and tragic bottom line is … to whatever extent lower capacity mags might have helped in this assault (and I think . . . → Read More: A quick note to legislators …

 When I look at the proposed law to ban magazines that hold more than 10 rounds (story at SFIH), I just have to shake my head in amazement at what passes for common sense in the anti-gun world.
 I accept that it is legitimate to debate a limit on civilian owned magazines to 10 rounds after Jared Loughner used a 30 round magazine in his mass murder/assassination attempt of Rep. Gabrielle Giffords in Tucson, even though I think it’s clear the anti-gun side LOSES that debate (but I’m only right 99% of the time) so bring it.
 But take a look at a few aspects of the bill, at least as it’s being reported now (again, from Sebastian at SFIH):